 A Trashy Lesbian Goodbye Kiss

 Director Paul Verhoeven's NC-17 rated sexy drama followed the careers (and loves) of two competitive dancers in Las Vegas:

 First working at the sleazy Cheetah Club where she performed pole and lap dances, Nomi graduated to the Stardust's "Goddess" topless dance show (where she contributed her characteristically-jerky dance moves) with scores of half-naked dancers, although she had to put up with a humiliating audition and some erotic and seductive lesbian overtures from admiring Cristal to acquire the spot ("Maybe I like the way you dance.
 Maybe I like you").
 During a lunch date, Cristal informed Nomi that they were both whores for the way they exhibited themselves naked for the money:

-When they practice-danced together, Cristal came onto Nomi by ripping open her blouse and touching her breasts before attempting a kiss ("You see, darling, you are a whore"), but Nomi stomped off after calling her a "bitch."
+When they practice-danced together, Cristal came onto Nomi by ripping open her blouse and touching her nipples before attempting a kiss ("You see, darling, you are a whore"), but Nomi stomped off after calling her a "bitch."

 At the Stardust, a love-hate/lesbian sexual attraction developed between the two of them, while Cristal was headlining the popular dance show.
 To acquire the lead dancing position, Nomi impulsively pushed Cristal down a flight of stairs, injuring her badly and sending her to the hospital - and as a result, taking her place as the headliner.
 When visiting her, the two talked about their similar career paths, and how Cristal had always knowledgeably and manipulatively fought her way to acquiring fame and fortune:

 When Nomi announced she was leaving, Cristal prompted her: "Aren't you gonna come here and give me a big kiss?"